All you need to know about metal adhesive systems

-ACRYLIC GLUES – Due to the fact that structural surface activated acrylic metal bonding adhesives have a fast set time, they are often a preferred solution for high speed motor assemblies.
+ACRYLIC GLUES – Due to the fact that structural surface activated acrylic metal glue systems have a fast set time, they are often a preferred solution for high speed motor assemblies.
 External 2K mix systems are the alternative.

 Looking for the perfect metal bonding adhesive for your application?